 Our Farming Enterprise

 Although pastured chickens are our main product, we have always worked toward becoming more diversified and strive to recycle nutrients on the farm through other enterprises.
-To utilize all of our extremely fertile grass, which is continuously fertilized by rotating chicken tractors, we also raise sheep and cows.
-The cows provide milk for our family and workers and we harvest lambs periodically for meat.
+To utilize all of our extremely fertile grass, which is continuously fertilized by rotating chicken tractors, we also raise beef and dairy cows.
+The cows provide milk for our family and workers and we harvest beef periodically for meat in addition to selling beef from cattle raised by our neighbors.
 We are planting a large variety of fruit trees on the property and have been experimenting with agroforestry mixed cropping, which are areas where we can utilize all of our rich compost from the chick house and the processing operations.
 Currently we have an area planted in ulu (breadfruit) trees, banana, avocado, and longon, with an understory of Mamaki (a native Hawaiian tea) and pidgeon pea (a nitrogen fixing crop that has many uses).
 Seasonally, we raise turkeys for the Thanksgiving holiday and also have geese and ducks roaming the farm.

 Our farm specializes in pastured poultry raised in mobile housing on the Big Island of Hawaii.
 We are passionate about providing the community with a wholesome, local, fresh alternative to factory farmed supermarket chicken and eggs.

 The most amazing thing about having a diversified farm is that we produce the majority of the food our family consumes and hardly ever have to go to the grocery store.
 We’ve formed relationships with our customers and neighbors, so that we can trade for things that we aren’t currently producing ourselves.
 With all of the abundant food being produced on the property, we recently started a work trader program so that we can get some extra help while also mentoring the next generation of farmers by sharing the farming knowledge that we’ve gained through our experiences.
 We’ve also been able to open our farm up to local schools for field trips and volunteer our time to give students a better appreciation of where their food comes from.